matthewincardona/avs-website/README.md

 `
 Error: The process '/opt/hostedtoolcache/Ruby/[RUBY_VERSION]/x64/bin/bundle' failed with exit code 16 `.
-To fix this, run
-`
-bundle lock --add-platform x86_64-linux
+To fix this, add Linux support to your Ruby install by running ` bundle lock --add-platform x86_64-linux
-`
+`.